 I love the 1920s — a lot.
 Midnight in Paris is one of my favorite movies.
-I had a Prohibition-era themed birthday party this year.
+I had a Prohibition-era themed birthday party for three years in a row.
 I own vintage clothes.
 I listen to a lot of jazz.
-I’ve started taking swing classes.
+I swing dance.
 If I could live in any other time, I would pick 1920s NYC or Paris.
-The Jazz Age and I are buddies.
+The Jazz Age and I are besties.

 And that’s one of the reasons I love NYC so much — there are a lot of other people here who love the Jazz Age.
 There are events like the massive Jazz Age Lawn Party, swing dance clubs, Facebook groups, daily events, and lots and lots of Prohibition-style bars serving classic drinks while pumping out live jazz and swing music.

 While the fancy cocktails they serve may not be cheap ($12–15 USD), I’m hooked on the atmosphere.
 Stepping into these bars with the music playing, people dancing, and everyone dressed the part transports me back in time to an era when things were classy, carefree, and fun.